This article details common problems encountered with the MSMQ Transport and how to resolve them.

 - Purge the content of the TDLQ/DLQ to free storage space.

 - Inspect outgoing queues for messages that cannot be delivered due to connectivity issues, or machines that are unavailable or obsolete.
-Resolve connectivity issues to ensure queued outgoing messages will be delivered to the remote machine(s).
+Resolve connectivity issues to ensure that queued outgoing messages are delivered to the remote machine(s).

 - If journaling is turned on, purged messages can be found in the journaling queue under System Queues.
-Ensure that journaling is disabled on each queue level, and only turn it on if needed for debugging purposes.
+Ensure journaling is disabled at each queue level, and turn it on only if needed for debugging.

 - Consider monitoring critical MSMQ Windows performance counters.